Membership and Baptism

 Baptism is a sacrament of the church – an act that conveys in a visual, tangible way, the real but invisible grace of God.
 We baptize individuals – infants, children and adults of any age – as an act of obedience to Jesus’ command to “go and make disciples of all nations, baptizing them in the name of the Father, Son and Holy Spirit…” (Matt.
 28:19).
 Through baptism, a person’s old identity – the “self” that lives in bondage to sin and death – is washed away.
 The “new self” of the baptized believer belongs to God through Christ Jesus, and is marked forever as his own with the seal of God’s Holy Spirit.

-Whether you are a parent seeking to baptize an infant or young child, or an individual considering taking the step of baptism for yourself, you are encouraged to speak further with one of our pastors or elders to prepare for this profound and significant step in the life of faith.
+Whether you are a parent seeking to baptize an infant or young child, or an individual considering taking the step of baptism for yourself, you are encouraged to speak further with one of our pastors to prepare for this profound and significant step in the life of faith.